 When you want a break from town, drive to nearby Sunset View Creamery in Odessa for a self-guided tour and cheese tasting at Hoffman's Dairy.
 The farm is managed by the 4th and 5th generation of Hoffmans.

 Where to Eat, Drink, and Stay in Watkins Glen New York

 Beautiful wineries line both sides of Seneca Lake.
-This section of lakeside is known as the “banana belt” because longer sunlight hours on the eastern shore allows for a longer growing season than the western shore vineyards.
+This section of lakeside is known as the “banana belt” because longer sunlight hours on the eastern shore allow for a longer growing season than the western shore vineyards.
 Shale rock in the soil infuses the vines with minerality, resulting in an especially delicious Reisling and Cab Franc.

-Beginning in Watkins Glen and heading up the eastern side, we sampled the wines and the views at several stops along Seneca Lake.
+Beginning in Watkins Glen and heading up the eastern side, we sampled wines and views at several stops along Seneca Lake.
 All of the vineyards we visited offer delicious wines and lovely views of the lake.
 And there are many more wineries to sample on a return trip.

 - Popular Lakewood Vineyards is just outside of downtown Watkins Glen and has a range of wines from dry classics to fruity picnic wines.